Ambien is a brand name for the popularly prescribed sleeping medication zolpidem tartrate.

 Addiction to prescription drugs has steadily risen in the United Kingdom over the past few years.
 Statistics include all types of drugs; however, sleeping pills, in particular, are becoming more prevalent in the UK.
 Prolonged use for (more than two weeks) can cause tolerance to the drug’s effects.
 When this happens, you will find yourself needing to take larger doses in order for it to work.
-You may also be tempted to abuse Ambien by mixing it with alcohol or other drugs such as opiates or benzodiazepines in order to increase the drug’s sedation properties.
+You may also be tempted to abuse Ambien by mixing it with alcohol or other drugs, such as opiates or benzodiazepines, in order to increase the drug’s sedation properties.
 5

 Ambien abuse is extremely dangerous and can be fatal.
-Those that have previously suffered from a drug or alcohol use disorder will be much more likely to abuse the drug and go down the dark and perilous road of addiction.
+Those who have previously suffered from a drug or alcohol use disorder will be much more likely to abuse the drug and go down the dark and perilous road of addiction.
 This is why it should only be prescribed with extreme caution and only after having tried other safer methods of addressing sleep issues.

 Ambien will only work for a short period of time in assisting with sleep and only when taken exactly as prescribed.
 It can be easy to become dependent, both physically and psychologically.